yabagiibrahim/Learning-Object-Oriented-Python/Lesson 1 - Introduction to Python/Introduction.md

 # **Python: An Introduction. **

-Designed by Guido van Rossum, Python is an open source popular programming language which was released in 1991.
+Python was designed by Guido van Rossum, Python is an open source popular programming language which was released in 1991.
 It is a  general-purpose, high-level programming language maintained by the Python Software Foundation.
+Python is very friendly and easy to use compared to other languages like C#,C++,Javascript and others.

 Before you head forward, it is important to note that there are two major Python versions- Python 2 and Python 3.
 Both the version have significant differences.